NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 NHS Notify cannot tell you if your users open an email or click on the links in an email.

-We do not track open rates and click-throughs because there are privacy issues.
+We do not track open rates and click-throughs because of privacy issues.
 Tracking emails without asking permission from users could breach General Data Protection Regulations (GDPR).

 ## Text messages (SMS)